Buzz Aldrin’s ex-manager says she’s been unfairly defamed

 ORLANDO, Fla.
 (AP) — The former business manager for Apollo 11 moonwalker Buzz Aldrin said Tuesday she’s being unfairly defamed in a lawsuit accusing her along with two of his children of misusing his credit cards and slandering him.

-Christina Korp also posted a statement on Twitter late Monday blaming people who began to “exert undue influence” on Aldrin, adding that they dove a wedge between Buzz, his children and herself.
+Christina Korp also posted a statement on Twitter late Monday blaming people who began to “exert undue influence” on Aldrin, adding that they drove a wedge between Buzz, his children and herself.
 She told ABC’s “Good Morning America” she is saddened by this.

 Aldrin’s lawsuit filed earlier this month in a Florida state court, came a week after children Andrew and Janice filed a petition claiming Aldrin suffers from memory loss, delusions, paranoia and confusion.
 The children asked the court to name them as guardians.
 The lawsuit also notes that Aldrin, 88, was associating with new friends who were trying to alienate him from his family, and that he had been spending his assets as “an alarming rate.”